Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/condition-node/configure-a-condition-node.md

-# Configure the Condition node
+# Configure the Condition Node

 This node helps you to trigger path flows based on the conditions you set.